 Here’s a handy fall garden guide to help you decide what to plant in the fall garden and when to plant your fall crops!
 The succession gardening chart below shows the last fall planting dates, based on the first expected frost dates in the fall.

-Extending your gardening season with a second harvest can dramatically increase your yield—and allow you to enjoy fresh vegetables into fall and winter.
+Extending your gardening season with a second harvest can dramatically increase your annual yield—and allow you to enjoy fresh vegetables into fall and winter.
 In addition, fall gardening is often easier since there are fewer pests and problems in cooler weather.
 Finally, a fall “cover” crop can organically protect and build your soil.

 To calculate the best time to plant your fall vegetable garden, look at the first expected freeze dates.
 Choose the date that comes closest to the expected first killing frost in your area.
 If you do not know the date, use our Frost Dates Calculator.

 When to Plant Your Fall Crops

 Advice on Your Fall Garden